cypress-io/cypress-documentation/content/guides/end-to-end-testing/amazon-cognito-authentication.md

       },
     },
     ({ username, password }) => {
-      // cognito log in page has some elements of the same id but are off screen. we only want the visible elements to log in cy.get('input[name="username"]:visible').type(username)
+      // Cognito log in page has some elements of the same id but are off screen.
+      // We only want the visible elements to log in cy.get('input[name="username"]:visible').type(username)
       cy.get('input[name="password"]:visible').type(password, {
+        // use log: false to prevent your password from showing in the Command Log
         log: false,
       })
       cy.get('input[name="signInSubmitButton"]:visible').click()